joshmu/videonote/README.md

 # VideoNote

+A timestamping todo appication with slick intuitive controls to create notes on the fly whilst observing a video. ✨

 Feel free to get in touch or fly my some feedback on how I could improve this. ✌️

 ## Tech Stack